Rapid-POS/QA-Engineer-Take-Home-Evaluation/README.md

 ## Deliverables:
 Place the following deliverables in a repository on your GitHub account along with a README containing your full name and which method or job site you used to reach this repository.
 Send an invitation to your GitHub repository to Rapid POS at `recruiting.programmer@rapidpos.com`
 - Test Case Design Document
 - Automation Script(s)
 - Test Execution Report

 ## Evaluation Criteria
 - Test Case Design
 - Coverage of positive and negative test cases
 - Coverage of edge cases
 - Coverage of invalid inputs
 - Clarity and completeness of the test cases

-## Additonal Information
+## Additional Information
 - Some responses may be intentionally delayed or incorrect to test the candidate's ability to handle such scenarios.
 - Consider edge cases like empty inputs, special characters, and long inputs.

+## Username Triggers
+- Empty Username or Password:
+    -- Any request with an empty username or password will return 400 Bad Request with the message "Username and password are required."
+- Invalid Login:
+-- Username containing "invalid" (e.g., "invaliduser@example.com") will return 401 Unauthorized.
+- Malformed JSON Response:
+-- Username containing "malformed" (e.g., "malformeduser@example.com") will return a malformed JSON response.
+- Server Error:
+-- Username containing "error" (e.g., "erroruser@example.com") will return 500 Internal Server Error.
+- Slow Response:
+-- Username containing "slow" (e.g., "slowuser@example.com") will introduce a delay of 2 seconds before returning a response.
+- Successful Login:
+-- Any other valid username will return 200 OK with a JWT token in the response.